Canada Supreme Court: Hyperlinks cannot libel

 "The internet cannot, in short, provide access to information without hyperlinks," Justice Rosalie Abella wrote in the court's decision.

-"Limiting their usefulness by subjecting them to the traditional publication rule would have the effect of seriously restricting the flow of information and, as a result, freedom of expression."'Far cry from publishing'
+"Limiting their usefulness by subjecting them to the traditional publication rule would have the effect of seriously restricting the flow of information and, as a result, freedom of expression."

 The Supreme Court decision upheld the rulings of two lower Canadian courts, including the British Columbia Supreme Court.